Australia to reopen to vaccinated tourists, two years after international border shut

 With about 93 percent of Australians aged 12 and above now double-vaccinated and omicron in every state and territory, Morrison said allowing tourists back in would not overload the nation’s hospital system with covid cases.

 Infections in Australia have fallen sharply from their peak a month ago, and hospitalizations and patients in intensive care have also begun to decline.
+The country reported around 23,000 new covid infections and 46 deaths on Monday.

+Western Australia, which has largely escaped the pandemic but is now facing a small omicron outbreak, has said it will remain closed to visitors — Australian and international — for several months as it increases booster coverage.

+Almost 10 million international tourists visited Australia in 2019, spending more than $30 billion in the country — a number that plunged to next to nothing last year, according to Tourism Australia.

 Read more: